open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/snp-by-innatera/index.md

     released: true
     retired: false
   synapses: ~60000
-product_name: SNP T1
+product_name: Spiking Neural Processor T1
-summary: The spiking neural processor T1 is Innatera's ultra-low-power neuromorphic microcontroller SoC for real-time intelligence close to the sensor.
+summary: The Spiking Neural Processor T1 is Innatera's ultra-low-power neuromorphic microcontroller SoC for real-time intelligence close to the sensor.
 It integrates a spiking neural network accelerator, a convolutional neural network accelerator and a RISCV core.
 T1 targets applications in battery-powered, power-limited and latency-critical devices.
 title: Spiking Neural Processor T1 by Innatera
 ---